physiozoo/physiozoo.github.io/docs/sections/tutorials/tutorial5.rst

 In the `Peak detection module <../tutorials/peakdetection.rst>`_:

       1. By choosing Mammal->Custom this will prompt you with a selection window.
 Select the configuration file of the closest mammal to the one you want to use.
 This will set the default HRV configuration parameters.
+Follow the following steps:

       2. Modify the configuration of the peak detector you choose to use uder Configuration.